 The Northern Ireland Curriculum aims to ‘empower young people to achieve their potential and to make informed and responsible decisions throughout their lives’.
 Learning for Life and Work contributes directly to this by helping young people develop as individuals and as contributors to society, the economy and the environment.

-At Glenlola Collegiate School all pupils study Learning for Life and Work throughout Key Stage 3.
+At Glenlola Collegiate all pupils study Learning for Life and Work (LLW) throughout Key Stage 3.
 Pupils can then choose to study Learning for Life and Work at GCSE level.
+LLW gives pupils the opportunity to:

-SHARE YOUR OPINION: The Learning for Life and Work classroom gives the opportunity for us to discuss our opinions on issues that matter in today’s society.
+SHARE OPINIONS: The Learning for Life and Work classroom gives the opportunity for students to discuss their opinions on issues that matter in society.

 DEVELOP SKILLS RELEVANT TO A WIDE VARIETY OF CAREERS: Learning for Life and Work teaches students essential skills for the world of work.
 From learning how to write a CV to developing interview skills, studying Learning for Life and Work will make students more employable.